 - Dealing with supply partners.
 If you’re carrying an array of products, dealing with multiple supply partners can become difficult to manage.
 Requirements may vary from supplier to supplier.

-The margins for wholesale are typically good compared to dropshipping, which we’ll cover later on, but not as profitable as manufacturing.
-Wholesale might be considered a safe middle ground between manufacturing and dropshipping.
+The wholesale business model might be considered a safe middle ground between manufacturing and dropshipping.
 Although each case is unique, it’s typical to see a 50% margin on wholesale goods resold at retail pricing.

 A wholesale success story